-According to the Registration Statement and as further described below, the investment objective of the Trust is for the Shares to reflect the performance of the MVIS® CryptoCompare Bitcoin Benchmark Rate less the expenses of the Trust's operations.
-In seeking to achieve its investment objective, the Trust will hold bitcoin and will value its Shares daily based on the reported MVIS® CryptoCompare Bitcoin Benchmark Rate and process all creations and redemptions in-kind in transactions with authorized participants.
-The Trust is not actively managed.
+According to the Registration Statement and as further described below, the investment objective of the Trust is to reflect the performance of the price of bitcoin less the expenses of the Trust's operations.
+In seeking to achieve its investment objective, the Trust will hold bitcoin.